 Sgt.
-Ronald John King was the son of John and Berglioth King and was born on October 29, 1919, in Nebraska.
-After his family moved to Janesville, Wisconsin, he was raised at 331 North Franklin Street and attended both grade school and high school in Janesville.
+Ronald John King was the son of John H. King and Berglioth Skrade-King and was born on October 29, 1919, in Nebraska.
+After his family moved to Janesville, Wisconsin, with his two sisters, he was raised at 331 North Franklin Street and attended both grade school and high school in Janesville.
 In 1938, Ronald joined the 32nd Division’s Tank Company which was headquartered in an armory in Janesville.
 For him and the other National Guardsmen, much of the training consisted of drilling.
-On November 23, at 7:00 A.M. the members of the company were inducted into the U.S. Army and physicals were given.
-By noon the same day, two men had failed their physicals and been released from federal service.
-The rest of the company – now A Company, 192nd Tank Battalion – lived in the armory for the next few days.

 Between 4:00 and 5:00 P.M. on November 28, the main detachment of soldiers marched from the armory to the Milwaukee Road train station in Janesville where they boarded special cars that had been added to the Marquette to Chicago train.
 One was a flatcar with the company’s two tanks on it.
 At some point, the train cars were uncoupled from the train and switched onto the Chicago & Northwestern line that went into Maywood, Illinois.
 There, the members of B Company boarded the train and their equipment – including their two tanks – was loaded onto the train.
 In Chicago, the soldiers disembarked the train and rode busses to the Illinois Central Station.
 The train cars were switched onto the Illinois Central Railroad.
 During the trip south it was noted that there was no snow on the ground the further south they got.
 Once they crossed the Ohio River, the train ran alongside the river and the soldiers saw distilleries and tobacco warehouses before arriving at Ft.
 Knox around 8:00 A.M.
 When they arrived, trucks were waiting at the station to take them to the fort.
 The battalion had a total of eight tanks that the crews were ordered not to abuse.